romilly/rpi-docker-tensorflow/README.md

 This is **not** an official TensorFlow port, so don't ask for or expect support from the TensorFlow team.

-At present this script builds a container based on Tensorflow 0.9.
+The script builds a container based on Sam Abraham's initial release of TensorFlow 0.10 for the Raspberry Pi.
-I plan to update this to use version 0.10 in the next few days.

 ## Build instructions